Close

 Explore the FIRE Approach for Early Retirement

-If you aim for early retirement, consider the Financial Independence Retire Early (FIRE) strategy.
-FIRE involves aggressive saving, investing, and living a frugal lifestyle to build a substantial retirement corpus, enabling you to retire much earlier than traditional timelines.
+If your goal is to retire early, explore the Financial Independence Retire Early (FIRE) strategy.
+FIRE is about intensive saving, investing, and leading a simpler lifestyle so you can save plenty now and retire much earlier than on traditional schedules.

 Are Pension Plans Taxable?